Permission management on a per project basis

 For example, at the Project->Settings->Modules tab, the project manager could have the option to deny access to each module for non-members.

 I believe that this could be implemented easily.
 Also, I think most feature requests about being able to set permissions on a per-project basis would be covered.
 But, of course, other special needs cannot be covered by such a solution.

-#2 Updated by Beat almost 10 years ago
+#2 Updated by Beat over 10 years ago

 - Public project